eblasoft/documentation/docs/extensions/switch/overview.md

 # Switch

-> Bool fields as toggle buttons is available in [Ebla Switch](https://www.eblasoft.com.tr/espocrm-extension-page/switch).
+> Bool fields as toggle buttons in EspoCRM is available in [Ebla Switch](https://www.eblasoft.com.tr/espocrm-extension-page/switch).

 ---